Malta Gaming Authority Review

 About The Malta Gaming Authority

-The Malta Gaming Authority was formed after the Maltese Government passed the Lotteries and Other Games Act in 2001, and the regulator issues one of four licenses, dependent on the types of gambling activity an operator wishes to offer players.
+The Malta Gaming Authority was formed after the Maltese Government passed the Lotteries and Other Games Act in 2001, and the regulator issues one of four licenses, depending on the types of gambling activity an operator wishes to offer players.

 All new casinos wanting a license must undergo a strict vetting process, which ensures that certain license criteria are met – and licenses awarded by the authority are valid for a period of five years, after-which companies are free to apply for an extension – something that’s usually granted, if the operator is shown to have met the terms of their license and is in good standing with the authority.